Last update 5/2/2024

 Studies indicate that the popular activity of learning to play a musical instrument will decrease the age-related decline in hearing for adults.

-We are going to discuss why playing musical instruments helps your brain.
 Companies that are offering brain training are doing an enormous business.
 Companies such as Lumosity, BrainHQ, and Cogmed are parts of a business making millions.
-Those businesses are growing and are expected to exceed $3 billion by 2020.
+Those businesses are growing and are expected to exceed $3 billion by 2023.

-However, do their programs for brain training benefit your brain?
+However, do their brain training programs really benefit your brain?

-Some researchers do not believe that they do.
+Apparently, some researchers do not believe that they do.
 The University of Illinois has decided that little or no evidence supports the claims that these games help the brain.
-Lumosity was reportedly fined $2 million for making false claims.
+In fact, Lumosity was reportedly fined $2 million for making false claims that games are good for the brain.

 Guitar for Brain Health